List of Alcatraz escape attempts

 During its operation as a federal penitentiary from 1934 to 1963, there were a total of 14 escape attempts made by 34 prisoners, to escape Alcatraz Island in San Francisco Bay.
-Two men tried twice, making for a total of 36 individual escape attempts; fifteen were caught, eight gave up, six were shot and killed, four were confirmed to have drowned, and five were unaccounted for, though presumed to have drowned.
+Two men tried twice, making for a total of 36 individual escape attempts; fifteen were caught, eight gave up, six were shot and killed, two were drowned, and five were unaccounted for, though presumed drowned.
 Faced with high maintenance costs and a poor reputation, Alcatraz closed on March 21, 1963.

 Most notable were the violent "Battle of Alcatraz" in May 1946 and the famous June 1962 escape by Frank Morris, John and Clarence Anglin, which was marked by careful planning and execution.

-Physical obstacles
+Method

 According to the prison's correctional officers, once a convict arrived on the Alcatraz wharf, his first thoughts were on how to leave.
 It had seemed impossible to escape from Alcatraz by swimming.
 The seasonal water temperature in the San Francisco Bay is about 53 °F (12 °C) in December and the current can exceed 6 knots.
 Citing these facts, as well as occasional visits from great white sharks and razor-sharp rocks, prison officers had discouraged most escape attempts.

 Attempted escapes

 April 27, 1936

 On April 27, 1936, Joseph Bowers (Prisoner AZ210), who was assigned the duty of burning trash at the incinerator, was working burning garbage at the island's incinerator during duty hours when he suddenly ran and began scaling a chain link fence at the edge of the island in an apparent attempt to make for the shore.
 When Bowers refused orders of correctional officer E.F.
-Chandler located at the West Road guard tower to stop, Chandler fatally shot Bowers who fell from over 15 m (50 ft).
+Chandler located at the West Road guard tower to stop, Chandler fatally shot Bowers, who fell from over 15 m (50 ft).

-The incident termed Bowers' "Desperate Escape" was variously deemed by inmates to have been an actual escape attempt, a deliberate suicide (Bowers had made multiple suicide attempts, and was deemed by some prisoners to be criminally insane), an attempt to climb up to grab garbage wedged in the chain link fence (Bowers was assigned to the garbage incinerator detail), or an attempt to climb the fence to feed a seagull.
-However, regardless of Bowers' initial motive, it is indisputable that Bowers ignored Chandler's forceful signals to halt and he kept climbing even after the guards began firing, such that he fell on the outside of the fence.
+The incident termed Bowers's "Desperate Escape" was variously deemed by inmates to have been an actual escape attempt, a deliberate suicide (Bowers had made multiple suicide attempts, and was deemed by some prisoners to be criminally insane), an attempt to climb up to grab garbage wedged in the chain link fence (Bowers was assigned to the garbage incinerator detail), or an attempt to climb the fence to feed a seagull.
+However, regardless of Bowers' initial motive, it is indisputable that he ignored Chandler's forceful signals to halt and kept climbing even after the guards began firing, such that he fell on the outside of the fence.

 December 16, 1937

 Theodore Cole and Ralph Roe (Prisoners AZ258 and AZ260) had gradually filed through iron bars in the prison's mat shop in the industries building and escaped on a very foggy day, preventing them from being spotted by guards in the watch towers.
 The two jumped into the water and vanished.
-While officials were quick to conclude they likely drowned in the frigid waters, the fact the inmates got off Alcatraz and their bodies were never found, made the incident the first to challenge Alcatraz's reputation as an "escape-proof" prison.
+While officials were quick to conclude they likely drowned in the frigid waters, the fact the inmates got off Alcatraz and their bodies were never found made the incident the first to challenge Alcatraz's reputation as an "escape-proof" prison.